Marieml/SysPro-Project1/README.md

 I tried as input files given from proffesors (100.txt, 50.txt, 10.txt).

-More analytical explanation of code can be found in README.txt
+More detailed explanation of code can be found in README.txt